alstondsouza1/fitness-tracker/README.md

 ## **Summary**
 Fitness Tracker is a lightweight and user-friendly web application that helps users log and track their fitness workouts.
 The application provides an organized way to document and visualize workouts, encouraging users to maintain a consistent fitness routine.

-The app includes features such as logging new workouts, viewing a detailed workout log, and receiving motivational quotes to inspire users along their fitness journey.
+The app includes features such as logging new workouts, viewing a detailed workout log, receiving motivational quotes, and tracking total workout hours.

 ---